cockroachdb/docs/v22.1/crdb-internal.md

 ### `transaction_contention_events`

-<span class="version-tag">New in v22.1:</span> Contains one row for each transaction contention event.
+{% include_cached new-in.html version="v22.1" %} Contains one row for each transaction contention event.

 Requires either the `VIEWACTIVITY` or `VIEWACTIVITYREDACTED` [role option](alter-role.html#role-options) to access.
 If you have the `VIEWACTIVITYREDACTED` role, `contending_key` will be redacted.